 ABSTRACTS NOW OPEN

-Abstracts are now open for the 2025 CAPHIA Teaching and Learning Forum hosted by the University of Technology Sydney.
-The Forum is being held in person only on November 6 and 7, 2025.
+Abstracts are now open for the 2026 CAPHIA Teaching and Learning Forum hosted by Curtin University.
+The Forum is being held in person only on November 12 and 13, 2026.
 We invite academics, staff, and students from both member and non-member organisations to submit abstracts.
 The Forum is an intimate and highly collegiate event to advance public health education, research and workforce development.
 The Scientific Committee looks forward to receiving your abstract!
 If you have any questions, please email .

 Abstract Information